The Scottish Government is aiming to become the first country in the world with a dedicated self-harm strategy.

 It comes as rates of self-harm are increasing across the country, particularly amongst young people and those from deprived backgrounds.

-One in 10 calls to the Samaritans is about self-harm and a report from the charity expresses concerns that self-harm support is falling off the agenda.
+One in 10 calls to the Samaritans are about self-harm and a report from the charity expresses concerns that self-harm support is falling off the agenda.

 Glasgow University professor Rory O'Connor, who is involved in suicide prevention and self harm research, told the BBC’s Good Morning Scotland: "If we look at the stereotype, this stigmatising myth that self-harm is about attention-seeking, it is not.
 It is about attention-needing.